Written for parents and young people (key stage 2 and above)

-We usually treat LS with a strong steroid ointment (a corticosteroid ointment called clobetasol propionate e.g. Dermovate or Clobaderm) to reduce inflammation.
+We usually treat LS with a strong steroid ointment (a corticosteroid ointment called clobetasol propionate, for example Dermovate® or ClobaDerm®) to reduce the inflammation.
 Your dermatologist will explain how much ointment is needed and where to apply the ointment.
 Parents of younger children should help with their treatment to ensure it is used in the correct way.

-If the foreskin is very tight, boys may need help to apply the steroid ointment under the foreskin; sometimes using a cotton-bud can help.
-If the tip of the penis is affected, the steroid ointment should be applied here also.
+If the foreskin is very tight, boys may need help to apply the steroid ointment under the foreskin; sometimes using a cotton bud can help.
+If the tip of the penis is affected, the steroid ointment should be applied there also.

 Please do not worry if there is a warning inside the box, where it says not to use these ointments on genital skin.
-These are very safe to use in this condition when you follow your dermatologist’s instructions.
+These are very safe to use in this condition when you follow your dermatologist’s instructions properly.
 Weaker treatments do not work as well.

 When is the treatment applied?

-In the beginning, you will usually treat LS with the steroid ointment for a 4-12 week course, even if the symptoms start to improve quickly.
+In the beginning, you will usually treat LS with the steroid ointment for 4 to 12 weeks, even if the symptoms start to improve quickly.
 Initially, you will need to use the ointment every day.
-Your dermatologist will discuss how many days a week to use the ointment after the first 4-6 weeks (for example, you may reduce to every second day).
+Your dermatologist will discuss how many days a week to use the ointment after the first 4 to 6 weeks (for example, you may reduce to every second day).
 Most people find it easiest to apply the ointment at night.
-LS might flare up again in the future, even if the treatment worked well.
+LS might flare up again in the future, even if the treatment has worked well.
 If this happens you can use the same ointment for a few days (or weeks) to control the symptoms.
 Your dermatologist will give you information about how to treat any flare-ups and how to use the ointments.